-As a Photographer and Mixed Media Artist, I am definitely in my comfort zone creating Art Photography, Metal Art or Handmade Art Cards.
+As a Photographer and Mixed Media Artist, I'm definitely in my comfort zone creating Art Photography, Metal Art or Handmade Art Cards.
 Some of my work hangs in Art Galleries and has been published in numerous Art publications.
-Currently, I also have the honor of being an ARTIST IN RESIDENCE 2016 for ImagineCrafts/Tsukienko.
+I also had the honor of being an ARTIST IN RESIDENCE 2016 for ImagineCrafts.

-I live in sunny Tampa, FL with my husband and have made a full-time career creating amazing art.
-I'm hopeful you will enjoy my work as much as I enjoy creating it.
+I live in Tampa, FL and have made a full-time career creating amazing Art.
+I'm hopeful you'll enjoy my work as much as I enjoy creating it.

 Friday, December 4, 2015